ankushdixit0001/testRepo/README.md

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 💁‍♂️ Trusted member and Moderator at [DEV Community](https://dev.to)
-- 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/ankushdixit0001).
-- ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/ankushdixit0001).
-- ❤ Contributing to Open Source.
 - 💻 Visit my [Portfolio](https://ankushdixit0001.github.io) for more details about me.
 <!--End Intro-->